srimanikantaarjun/srimanikantaarjun/README.md

 - 👋 Hi, I’m @srimanikantaarjun
 - 👀 I’m interested in Data Analysis, Exploration, and Visualization, Machine Learning, Deep Learning, Natural Language Processing and Artificial Intelligence
 - 🌱 I’m currently pursuing my Masters in Data Science learning Machine Learning and Deep Learning algorithms, tools, and concepts
-- 💞️ I’m looking to collaborate on any project by analyzing data that would lead to the benefit of the client
+- 💞️ I’m looking to collaborate on projects to analyze and visualize data for reports and summary of data, designing, building and implementing Machine Learning and Deep Learning algorithms and models
 - 📫 You can reach me via srimanikantaarjun@gmail.com OR 475-300-8962

 <!---